 Londoloz’s area is roughly 100 km².
 It was a little tricky to find comparisons for this one.
 Central Park in New York’s size is 3.41 km² whereas Hyde Park in London is 1.42 km².
 A better size comparison may be San Francisco at 124 km².
-And, for a group if guests I had from Spring Island your roughly 12 km² of beautiful island could also be comparable.
+And, for a group of guests I had from Spring Island, your roughly 12 km² of beautiful island could also be comparable.

 I hope this has put the size of the wilderness areas into some sort of perspective for your next visit.
 We are so fortunate to have this land set aside for nature to thrive.
 Let’s hope more and more land can be reserved for conservation of our planet’s beautiful natural habitats.